 Certain COVID-19 related risks could delay or slow the implementation of the planned objectives resulting in additional costs for the Company to achieve its business objectives.
-The extent to which COVID-19 may impact the Company business activities will depend on future developments, such as the ultimate geographic spread of the disease, the duration of the outbreak, travel restrictions, business disruptions, and the effectiveness of actions taken in Canada, the United States, and other countries to contain and treat the disease.
-As these events are highly uncertain and the Company cannot determine their potential impact on operations at this time.
-The COVID-19 pandemic may negatively impact the Company's business, which would influence the amount and timing of planned expenditures.
-For example, prolonged disruptions in the supply of goods and services relied on by the Company to develop its products or restrictions resulting from government regulations that impact the Company's ability to operate, may adversely impact the Company's business.
+The extent to which COVID-19 may impact the Company's business activities will depend on future developments, such as the ultimate geographic spread of the disease, the duration of the outbreak, travel restrictions, business disruptions, and the effectiveness of actions taken in Canada, the United States, and other countries to contain and treat the disease.
+As these events are highly uncertain and the Company's business, which would influence the amount and timing of planned expenditures.
+For example, prolonged disruptions in the supply of goods and services on which the Company relies to develop its products, or restrictions resulting from government regulations that impact the Company's ability to operate, may adversely impact the Company's business and results of operations.